Leathong/openscad-LSP/README.md

 inspired by [dzhu/openscad-language-server](https://github.com/dzhu/openscad-language-server)

-Tested with VSCode on Mac and Windows.
+Tested with VSCode on Mac and Windows. [[vscode extension]](https://github.com/Leathong/openscad-support-vscode)

 Tested with lsp-mode on Emacs on Linux by [@Lenbok](https://github.com/Lenbok).